dvartic/godsays-godspeak-nodejs/readme.md

-# NodeJS port of GodSpeak (AKA GodSays) originally made by Terry A. Davis for TempleOS.
+# NodeJS port of GodSpeak (AKA GodSays) originally made by Terry A. Davis.
 ## What is GodSpeak?
 The original program made by Terry A. Davis is very simple and made of the following parts:
 * A dictionary made by himself based on his ideas.
 It contains 712 strings, some of them words, some of them phrases.